Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 # API Development Rules

-This rule only loads when Claude works on TypeScript files under src/api/.
-It saves context space.
+Now this rule loads only when Claude works on TypeScript files under src/api/, saving context.

-Auto memory is a system where Claude automatically records things without any user action.
-It learns and saves build commands, debugging tips, code style preferences, and more during sessions.
+Auto-memory is a system where Claude records things automatically without you doing anything.
+It learns and saves build commands, debugging tips, code-style preferences, etc. during a session.

 Storage location